 A Different Kind of Venture Positioning

-One of the more important details in BKR’s strategy is that the firm aims to lead rounds rather than simply join them as a smaller participant.
+One of the more important details in BKR’s strategy is that the firm aims to lead funding rounds rather than simply join them as a smaller participant.
 That distinction matters because lead investors often shape the credibility, visibility, and follow-on potential of an early-stage company.

 The firm is also focused on the pre-seed to Series A window, which remains one of the hardest stages for many founders to navigate.
 This is often where companies need enough capital to prove product traction, hire selectively, and stay alive long enough to reach larger institutional investors, especially in their first investment phases.
 For founders without strong venture networks, that stage can be especially difficult.